FDUJiaG/CompNS/README.md

 # CompNS
-This repository is used to handle neuroscience-related project support.
+This repository is used to handle computational neuroscience-related project support.